 The painting process is simple, and the paint is applied to a wall and allowed to dry as normal.
 According to Sherwin Williams, a coat of Paint Shield is capable of killing 99.9% of Staph (Staphylococcus aureus), E. coli (Escherichia coli), MRSA (Methicillin-resistant Staphylococcus aureus), VRE (Vancomycin-resistant Enterococcus faecalis) and Enterobacter aerogenes on painted surfaces within two hours of exposure, and continues to kill 90% of bacteria for up to four years when the integrity of the surface is maintained.

 Where can you use antibacterial/antimicrobial paint?

 The most common places that this type of paint is used in are high traffic areas susceptible to becoming harbingers of bacteria and viruses.
 This is an interior paint that can be found in health care facilities, schools, offices, gyms, and more.
 This type of paint can also be used safely within the home and can reduce the chance of bacteria transferring from walls to one’s skin and other surfaces.
 High traffic areas within the home such as the kitchen, bathroom, laundry room, mudroom, or entryways are all perfect examples of rooms that would do well to use antimicrobial coating.

 Hire professionals to use paint that kills 99.9% of viruses and bacteria

-Now that you know the rundown to the question ‘what is antibacterial paint?’, you may already know spots in your home that could do with a fresh batch of this special type of paint.
+Now that you know the rundown to the question of what is antibacterial paint, you may already know spots in your home that could do with a fresh batch of this special type of paint.
 When you hire professionals, you can know for sure that the job is being done right and that your home’s walls are being adequately protected.
-Pro Painters is experienced in painting with Paint Shield® and can deliver timely and high-quality results for your home or office, too.
+Pro Painters is experienced in painting with Paint Shield and can deliver timely and high-quality results for your home or office, too.